ElektraInitiative/libelektra/src/plugins/quickdump/README.md

 ## Format

-A `quickdump` file starts with the magic number `0x454b444200000002`.
+A `quickdump` file starts with the magic number `0x454b444200000003`.
 The first 4 bytes are the ASCII codes for `EKDB` (for Elektra KDB), followed by a version number.
 This 64-bit is always stored as big-endian (i.e. the way it is written above).

 After the magic number the file is just a list of Keys.
 Each Key consists of a name, a value and any number of metakey names and values.
 Each name and value is written as a 64-bit length `n` followed by exactly `n` bytes of data.
 For strings we do not store a null terminator.
 Therefore the length also does not account for that.
 When reading a string, the plugin allocates `n+1` bytes and sets the last one to `0`.
 Note that ALL lengths are stored in little-endian format, because most modern machines are little-endian.
+To save disk space, we use a variable length encoding for integers.
+The exact format is described below.

 We don't store the full name of the key.
 Instead we only store the name relative to the parent key.